verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] Man cannot discover new oceans unless he has the courage to lose sight of the shore.
 - [ ] We were searching for ourselves in each other.
 - [ ] Your fingerprints are so all over my life, my memories.
+- [ ] You appear in my dreams as the person you once were and no longer are.